38leinaD/docker-images/wlp-javaee7-jdbc/README.md

-# Wildfly 10 Docker image
+# Websphere Liberty Docker image

 This is a docker-image is based on the [offical Websphere Liberty images](https://hub.docker.com/_/websphere-liberty/).
 Additionally, it contains modules for integration with popular databases: